Birmingham Open

-The Birmingham Open is a defunct tennis tournament that was played on ATP Tour for one year in 1991.
+The Birmingham Open is a defunct tennis tournament that was played on the ATP Tour for one year, in 1991.
 The event was held in Birmingham, England and was played on indoor carpet courts.

-The tournament was held in November 1991, unlike the other British events which took place in May, June and July.
+The tournament was held in November, unlike the other British events which took place in May, June and July.
 Michael Chang won the singles title, beating Guillaume Raoux in the final.